unifiedstreaming/fmp4-ingest/ingest_spec.md

 * Status: For Discussion

 ## Overview
 This specification describes a protocol and format for live ingest from a live encoder or media ingest source towards media processing entities such as publishing points or origins and/or content delivery networks.
-It serves as a starting point for an industry wide specification for live media ingest following current best practices and formats.
+It serves as a draft industry wide specification for live media ingest following current best practices and formats for ingesting to passive or active media processing entities.

 **Diagram 1**

 Live Media Source (e.g. live encoder) -> publishing point (media processing entity) -> Content Delivery Network -> End User/client

 The workflow architecture diagram is shown in above in Diagram 1.
-A live encoder or media source (e.g. a live encoder) pushes media to a media processing entity or a Content Delivery Network (CDN).
+A live encoder or media source (e.g. a live encoder) pushes media to a media processing entity, either passive such as a Content Delivery Network (CDN) or active such as an origin that alters the media.
 The media processing entity provides functionality for further delivery such as content stitching, encryption, packaging, manifest generation, transcoding, scalable delivery and/or other media processing functions.
 The connection between a live media source and such a media processing entity or publishing point is still often based on proprietary protocols.
 For Media and Timed Meta-data ingest still legacy or proprietary protocols are often used leading to interop issues in implementations as many specification are not complete and/or based on the latest technologies and standards used in the industry (e.g. timed meta-data based, HEVC etc.).

 Overall, this is hampering deployments with live encoding and advanced media processing functions.
 In practice, interop problems often arise related to the file format (MPEG-2-TS, fMP4), or related to encoder settings and the transmission protocol layer.
-Protocols on top of TCP/USP/HTTP are used to connect the live encoder/live media source to the media processing entity/publishing point (e.g. synchronization, handling connection failures).
-This is also problematic when using multiple live encoders/live media sources as ingest towards a live media source or media processing entity.
+Protocols on top of TCP/UDP/HTTP are often used to connect the live encoder/live media source to the media processing entity/publishing point  to handle things such as synchronization or connection failures.
+When using multiple live encoders/live media sources as ingest towards a live media source or media processing entity it is important that different encoders adhere to the same protocol.
 Other interop issues  occur when passing live meta-data from broadcast workflows into cloud media processing such as based on ID3 tags, SCTE-35 markers.
 This type of meta-data ingest will also be addressed in this specification.

 This text aims at specification of interop between live encoders/media sources and streaming origins.
-It serves as a starting point for an industry wide specification.
+It serves as a potential starting point for an industry wide specification.

 ## Conformance Notation